greyltc/put-arch-onto-disk/README.md

 1. Examine the variables listed here and make sure you understand what the defaults are (they should be safe, since there is no dding by default).
 1. Define the appropriate environment variables to override the defaults and call the script.

-You can run the script without root permissions and you'll be prompted for your sudo password for parts that need root access.
+You must run the script with root permissions.
 ### Recipes

 This will generate a 2GiB disk image suitable for dding to a USB stick in the current directory called bootable_arch.img: